 A well designed residential community should create sustainable living.
 It should be a functional, clean, healthy and safe environment that caters to the needs of residents.

 The landscape is an integral part of any community.
 Within a community, the landscape brings physical and mental benefits for residents.
 If the landscape is poor, the community suffers.
 If the landscape is great – the community benefits in many ways including providing social and economic benefits.

 It makes sense to ensure the landscape is simply not ‘tacked on’ at the end of any project and is instead considered in the early planning stages of a development.

-The landscape defines a community.
 Attention to the smallest details determines the amenity, character and urban form, all while ensuring we are protecting our environment for future generations.